renatomaia/coutil/doc/manual.md

 For datagram sockets,
 it also returns a boolean indicating whether the copied data was truncated.
 For `"share"` stream sockets,
-it might return a received stream socket after the number of bytes.
+it returns the transfered stream socket after the number of bytes.

 ### `socket:shutdown ()`